Posted in General Studies, Math, Reminders

 IXL: Four Highlights to Understand

-Please comment on this post or feel free to reach out if you have any questions!!
+Please comment on this post or feel free to reach out via email if you have any questions!!

-Posted in General Studies, Jewish Studies, Math, Reading, Reminders
+Posted in Francais, General Studies, Jewish Studies, Math, Reminders, Special Events

-This week has been all about a favourite fall food, APPLES!!!
-SK has learned about the Life Cycle of an apple, participated in a variety of apple math activities and we even did an apple taste test, comparing how 3 different kinds of apples look, smell, and taste, and of course choosing which one was our favourites; then we put the results in a graph.
-The favourite in SK-A was Golden Delicious and the favourite in SK-B was Red Delicious.
-They have also been talking about les pommes en francais….
-Madame Maryse will share more about that later.
+Over the last week and a bit, we have been talking all about a favourite fall food, APPLES!!!
+SK has learned about the Life Cycle of an apple, participated in a variety of apple math activities and we even did an apple taste test, comparing how 3 different kinds of apples look, smell, and taste, and of course choosing which one was our favourite; then we put the results in a graph.
+The favourite in SK was Golden Delicious.
+With Morah Susan, the kids did an exploration of apple seeds, making predictions about how many and comparing the amount of seeds in each type of apple they tasted.
+They have also been talking about les pommes en francais and tapuchim in Hebrew and learning about these important Rosh Hashanah symbols.

 IMPORTANT DATES TO REMEMBER: